 While the British economic growth rate will slow in 2019, it’s forecast to remain well above 1.5% in 2020.
-Regardless of Brexit’s effects on British currency value, there’s certainly a solid reason to consider launching a company in the world’s seventh-largest economy.
+Regardless of Brexit’s effects on British currency value, there’s certainly a solid reason to consider launching a company in the UK, the world’s seventh-largest economy.

 Denmark: high potential for tech-driven entrepreneurs